 In 2015, enrollment reaches 231 students, 93 of whom are girls, and the staff features 12 university-trained teachers.
 The girls’ dorm is at full capacity with 84 girls living on campus.
 Hope and Resurrection Secondary School celebrates its fifth graduation.
 27 students — 14 girls and 13 boys — are nationally recognized high school graduates.
 And, Hope for Humanity’s operational leadership begins transition from its sole founder to a team of many directors.

 In 2016, Hope and Resurrection School opens for the ninth year!
 Our 12 university-trained teachers from Uganda safely arrived at the school early this year and began working with our South Sudanese Headmaster, Anthony Mading Wal, to educate a grand total of 249 students (100 girls and 149 boys).

-Now after eight years of successful education, Hope and Resurrection school has over 100 nationally recognized high school graduates.
-Our alumni are become doctors, nurses, teachers, ministers, business administrators, peace advocates, and the strong leaders needed in South Sudan.
+Now after fifteen years of successful education, Hope and Resurrection school has over 300 nationally recognized high school graduates.
+Our alumni are nurses, teachers, ministers, business administrators, peace advocates, and the strong leaders needed in South Sudan.